once-aday/map675-module-02-once-aday-assignment-02/README.md

-** Planning and Data Collection**
+**Planning and Data Collection**

 I'm interested in mapping Native American land in North America.
+I will also look into geology in similar areas and see if how different rock types may change based on native territories.

 Data Sources: